-Minor traffic violations, bicycle, pedestrian, and animal citations as well as non-jailable ordinance violations are heard at the 8:30 a.m. session.
+Minor traffic violations, bicycle, pedestrian, and animal citations as well as non-jailable ordinance violations are heard at the 8:30 am session.
 Examples of minor traffic violations include speeding, driving uninsured and driving while using a cell phone.
-Examples of non-jailable ordinance violations include minor in possession and possession of less than 1 oz.
+Examples of non-jailable ordinance violations include minor in possession and use of marijuana in a public place.

-In the courtroom, defendants will be called in the order they checked in at the front counter.
-Check in for the 8:30 a.m. court session begins at 8:00 a.m. and closes at 9:00 a.m., Monday through Friday except holidays and court closure days.
+In the courtroom, defendants are typically called in the order they checked in at the front counter.
+Check in for the 8:30 am court session begins at 8:00 am and closes at 9:00 am, Tuesday through Thursday except holidays and court closure days.

 Fines will be assessed if a No Contest plea is entered.
 Please be prepared to pay your fine.
 Fines may be reduced, depending on the charge, mitigating/aggravating circumstances and your driving history.
 Payment plans and other alternatives for payment may be available if approved by a judge.

-In Custody arraignments are held Monday, Tuesday, Wednesday, Thursday and Friday at 11 a.m. at the Lane County Adult Corrections Facility.
-A limited amount of public seating is available at Lane County Adult Corrections, so it is recommended that you complete the check-in process by 10:30 a.m.
+In Custody arraignments are held Monday through Friday at 11:00 am at the Lane County Adult Corrections Facility.
+A limited amount of public seating is available at Lane County Adult Corrections, so it is recommended that you complete the check-in process by 10:30 am

 A criminal arraignment is a mandatory appearance before a judge.
 Individuals are informed of their charges and rights.
-The 1:00 p.m. arraignment session is for misdemeanor crimes which include major traffic offenses and some ordinance charges or if you need to clear an outstanding warrant.
+The 10:00 am arraignment session is for misdemeanor crimes which include major traffic offenses and some ordinance charges or if you need to clear an outstanding warrant.
 The 10:00 am arraignment session is held Monday through Friday (excluding holidays).
-Check in for 1:00 p.m. arraignments begins at 12:30 p.m.
 Examples of major traffic violations are driving under the influence, reckless driving, hit and run, driving while suspended-misdemeanor, and eluding a police officer.
-Examples of misdemeanor ordinance charges include but are not limited to theft, noise disturbance, criminal trespass, disorderly conduct and harassment.
+Examples of misdemeanor ordinance charges include, but are not limited to, theft, noise disturbance, criminal trespass, disorderly conduct and harassment.

-At the beginning of a 1:00 p.m. court session, all defendants are required to watch the Advice of Rights video.
+At the beginning of a 10:00 am court session, all defendants are required to watch the Advice of Rights video.
 The video explains the rights a defendant has who is facing criminal charges filed in the Eugene Municipal Court.
-Charges heard during the 1:00 p.m. court session are jailable offenses.
+Charges heard during the 1:00 pm court session are jailable offenses.
 Applications for court appointed attorneys are available at the front counter and in the courtroom before the 10:00 am session begins.

-Non-jury trials (bench trials) are held Monday at 8:30 am and Tuesday, Wednesday and Thursday each week at 9:00 a.m.
-Non-jury trials are generally scheduled within 40 days of filing a request.
+Non-jury trials (bench trials) are held Monday at 8:30 am and Tuesday, Wednesday and Thursday each week at 9:00 am Non-jury trials are generally scheduled within 40 days of filing a request.

-If you are unhappy with the outcome /decision on your case, you may appeal the ruling to Lane County Circuit Court.
-When you appeal a case, the first outcome/decision is voided and the case starts over in the new court.
+If you are unhappy with the outcome/decision on your case, you may appeal the ruling to Lane County Circuit Court.
+When you appeal a decision on a case, the case is put on hold pending the outcome of the new trial at Circuit Court.

 Appeals must be filed with Eugene Municipal Court within 30 days from the conviction date.
 You must notify the court in writing that you wish to appeal the conviction.
-A notice of appeal form can be found HERE or picked up at Eugene Municipal Court.
+Download a Notice of Appeal Form or pick one up at Eugene Municipal Court.